The graphs of y = sin⁻¹ x, y = cos⁻¹ x, and y = tan⁻¹ x are shown... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The graphs of y = sin⁻¹ x, y = cos⁻¹ x, and y = tan⁻¹ x are shown in Table 2.8.
 In Exercises 97–106, use transformations (vertical shifts, horizontal shifts, reflections, stretching, or shrinking) of these graphs to graph each function.
-Then use interval notation to give the function's domain and range. f(x) = cos⁻¹ (x + 1)
+Then use interval notation to give the function's domain and range. h(x) = −2 tan⁻¹ x

 Verified Solution